 Scapa… Flow… If you are a passionate wreck diver, you know how much of a legend this scuba diving destination is.
-If this the first time you hear about this place, let me tell you its story, and you’ll understand why you need to put diving Scapa Flow on the top of your scuba diving bucket-list.
+If this the first time you hear about this place, let me tell you its story and history, and you’ll understand why you need to put diving Scapa Flow on the top of your scuba diving bucket list in Europe.

 All these tumultuous events formed decades later the wreck diving mecca in Europe.
 Today, only 7 shipwrecks from the original German fleet of 1919 can be explored by divers.
-It is just crazy to think that you can dive in Scotland wrecks that are going soon to be 100 years old.
+It is just crazy to think that you can dive in Scotland century-old shipwrecks.

 On the recommendation of Scapa Scuba, we started our underwater adventure in Orkney by some shallow shore diving to let my friend do her dry suit speciality course while I would have fun taking photos and videos on the wrecks.
 We dived barrier #3 (There are 4 in total).
 The maximum depth is 15m, and most of the blockships can be seen at the surface.

-Diving Scapa Flow : the Holy Grail of wreck diving in Europe
+Scapa Flow : the Holy Grail of wreck diving

 All the scuba diving boats going to Scapa Flow leave from Stromness.
 This charming little town with narrow cobblestone streets along the harbour is a paradise for scuba divers.
-There are dive shops in town, gas tanks filled with air/nitrox/trimix all over and boats full of technical scuba diving gear all around.
-Our boat left at 9.30am, which was for once a not too early start that was highly appreciated.
-Since our little cottage booked in the centre of Stromness was only 5 minutes walking away from the harbour, that was even better.
-We spent the day at sea with a surprise stop a lunchtime on Hoy for our greatest pleasure.
+There are several dive shops in town, gas tanks filled with air/nitrox/trimix all over the piers and boats full of technical scuba diving gear all around.

 Will I dive Scapa Flow again?
-Certainly!
-I am already checking if I can do it again next spring.
-I would like to dive the most famous wrecks like The Bummer.
-These dive sites are deeper so a certification for deep diving at -40m is necessary.
+I hope so!
+I would love to dive the most famous shipwrecks like The Bummer.
+These dive sites are deeper so a certification for deep diving at -40 m is necessary.
 I would also recommend being nitrox certified to extend your bottom time.

-f you want to live the same adventure, I warmly recommend you to contact Scupa Scapa.
+f you want to live the same adventure, I warmly recommend you to contact Scapa Scuba.
 Their instructors and divemasters are so kind and helpful.
 I was impressed by their knowledge of the history of the Churchill Barriers and Orkney.
 Everything was perfectly organised, including the rental equipment for my friend.
 They also have the most beautiful dive shop I’ve ever seen.

 Lifeboat House, Stromness, Orkney, UK